awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 **Note**
 For the **Origin Keep\-alive Timeout** value to have an effect, your origin must be configured to allow persistent connections\.

 The default timeout is 5 seconds\.
 You can change the value to a number from 1 to 60 seconds\.
-If you need a keep\-alive timeout longer than 60 seconds, [request a change to the limit](https://console.aws.amazon.com/support/home?region=us-east-1#/case/create?issueType=service-limit-increase&limitType=service-code-cloudfront-distributions)\.
+If you need a keep\-alive timeout longer than 60 seconds, [create a case in the AWS Support Center](https://console.aws.amazon.com/support/home?region=us-east-1#/case/create?issueType=service-limit-increase&limitType=service-code-cloudfront-distributions)\.

 ### HTTP Port<a name="DownloadDistValuesHTTPPort"></a>